Gravitational effects in macroscopic quantum systems: a first-principles analysis: Dirac quantisation of parameterised field theory

 Hence, the natural procedure is to split ${\cal G}^{\alpha} = {\cal G}^{\alpha}_0 + {\cal G}^{\alpha}_{gsi}$, where ${\cal G}^{\alpha}_0$ corresponds to matter without gravitational self-interaction and ${\cal G}^{\alpha}_{gsi}$ corresponds to the self-interaction terms.
 The idea is to find a rigorous description for the functional Schr\"odinger equation with ${\cal G}^{\alpha}_0 $, \bey i \frac{\partial}{\partial {\cal X}^{\alpha}(x)} \Psi[{\cal X}^{\alpha}, q_a] = {\cal G}_0^{\alpha}\left({\cal X}^{\alpha}, q_{\alpha}, - i \frac{\delta}{\delta q_a(x)}\right)\Psi[{\cal X}^{\alpha}, q_a], \eey and then to incorporate ${\cal G}^{\alpha}_{gsi}$ as a perturbative correction.

 But then, Eq. (\ref{FSE1}) should coincide with the PFT description of ordinary matter in absence of any gravitational effects.
 For matter consisting of a free scalar field, this theory has been fully analysed by Torre and Varadarajan \cite{ToVa2}.
 They showed that there is no unitary implementation of functional evolution in the usual Fock space of the free scalar field (this is possible only in two dimensions).
 This implies that any quantum theory constructed from Dirac quantisation is unitarily inequivalent to the quantum theory obtained in the ADM gauge, and, hence, it is likely to lead to different physical predictions.
-This is not unexpected, because, as explained, the ADM theory gives ambiguous results for spacetime observables, while the quantised PTF---if it exists---will provide a consistent spacetime picture.
+This is not unexpected, because, as explained, the ADM theory gives ambiguous results for spacetime observables, while the quantised PFT---if it exists---will provide a consistent spacetime picture.

 However, the rigorous construction of a quantum PFT will lead to theories that are very different from ordinary QFTs, where by ordinary, we denote QFTs that are constructed through perturbation theory of Fock-space QFTs.
 One possibility is to implement Eq. (\ref{FSE1}) using polymer quantisation, i.e., using the techniques developed in relation to the Loop Quantum Gravity (LQG) program.
 This was achieved by Laddha and Varadarajan in Ref. \cite{LaVa}---see, also Ref. \cite{TT}.
 The problem with this method is that these representations are not continuous, i.e., one cannot derive the associated generators, including Hamiltonians for translations with respect to specific foliations.
 Still, polymer quantization is a plausible candidate for a predictive spacetime description of weak gravity that is contiguous to the LQG program.
+Alternatively, a PFTs could be constructed from path-integrals that are defined with respect to different measures on the space of paths than those that are employed in usual QFTs.